digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/README.md

 * To join the datasets, Trifacta was used by performing the transformation called "Union Datasets".
 This allows us to add as many datasets as we want.

-* Filtering: Since the large dataset is divided into different columns, filtering a laptop on the basis of different parameters gets very simple and gives the customer a wide range of filtering options like on the basis of CPU brand, GPU brand, Display resolution, Screen Size, RAM, ROM and Operating System.
+* Filtering: Since the large dataset is divided into different columns, filtering a laptop on the basis of different parameters gets very simple and gives the customer a wide range of filtering options like on the basis of CPU brand, GPU brand, Display resolution, Screen Size, RAM and Operating System.

-* Missing Value Handling: The missing values on the given datasets have been handled by using
+* Missing Value Handling: The missing values on the given datasets have been handled by using trifacta by filling the numerical values by taking the mean of the rest of the values.
+We encountered one missing value on the column "Price_in_USD" and that was resolved by doing the "replace missing" transformation.

+* Deriving additional columns from existing datasets: In the initial dataset, we had column called "nama_produk" which had the detailed specification of the laptops.
+We turned that column into 7 different columns using Pandas, namely:

+1. Model_Name
+2. CPU
+3. Display_Size
+4. Operating_System
+5. RAM
+6. GPU
+7. Screen_Resolution

+* Cleaning: To remove special Characters like ' " ' and blank spaces, "Replace text or pattern" transformation on Trifacta has been employed.